-Nyland does not have a formal membership process or really any legal control over who a homeowner chooses to sale or rent to.
+Nyland does not have a formal membership process or really any legal control over who a homeowner chooses to sell or rent to.
 Instead we rely on both sides asking the question ‘is this the right fit for the individual and for the community’.
 Living in cohousing, and specifically at Nyland, is not for everyone.
 While we love it here, we realize it may be hard to know if you will too.
 So here are our recommendations to help both you and Nyland answer that question.

 Sign up to be notified when a sale or rental is announced by filling out our Buy Rent Email List form.